Colleges with the Most Influential Black Graduates

 Angela Davis

-Angela Yvonne Davis is an American political activist, philosopher, academic, and author.
-She is a professor at the University of California, Santa Cruz.
-Ideologically a Marxist and feminist, Davis was a longtime member of the Communist Party USA and a founding member of the Committees of Correspondence for Democracy and Socialism .
-She is the author of more than ten books on class, gender, race, and the U.S. prison system.
+Angela Yvonne Davis is an American revolutionary Marxist and feminist political activist, philosopher, academic, and author; she is a professor at the University of California, Santa Cruz.
+Davis was a longtime member of the Communist Party USA and a founding member of the Committees of Correspondence for Democracy and Socialism .
+She was active in movements such as the Occupy movement and the Boycott, Divestment and Sanctions campaign.

 Founded in 1950 as Oklahoma Christian College, the university is noted today as the undergraduate alma mater of Molefi Kete Asante, a leading figure in the fields of African-American studies, African studies, and communication studies.
 Today, Asante is both a Temple University Professor of Africology and the founder of the university’s PhD program in African-American Studies.
 In 2021, Oklahoma Christian College celebrated Black History Month by invited voting rights icon JoAnne Bland to speak on campus.